History Files

 It then diffuses very rapidly across most of the Pontic-Caspian steppe as far east as the Volga and Ural rivers.
 This revolutionary event transforms not just the economy but also the rituals and politics of the steppe societies which include the pre-proto-Indo-Europeans.

 Possibly not coincidentally this shift occurs at the height of Earth's post-glacial thermal maximum, the Atlantic period.
-This phase lasts between 6000-4000 BC, and is at its warmest during the Late Atlantic (palaeo-climactic zone A3) beginning around 5200 BC.
+This phase lasts between 6000-4000 BC, and is at its warmest during the Late Atlantic (palaeo-climatic zone A3) beginning around 5200 BC.

 Riverine forests in the steppe valleys contract due to increased levels of warmth and dryness, and grasslands expand.
 In the forest-steppe uplands, majestic forests of elm, oak, and lime trees spread from the Carpathians to the Urals by 5000 BC.